The GWHH 2014 NBA Mock Draft

 Now if you’ll excuse me….

 HAHAHAHAHAHA Lakers.
-Hold, I’m not finished.
+Hold on, I’m not finished.
 HAHAHAHAHAHAHA.

 I shouldn’t be this mean to the Lakers, but hubris almost always crashes down on folks, and now they have to sell free agents on an aging superstar while cash strapped due to his salary.
 They need EVERYTHING.
 I can’t stress that enough.
 Even a SG.
 Just something.
 So again, it’s BPA time, which in this idiotic writer’s opinion, is Julius Randle.